firekind/athena/docs/source/index.rst

    exps = (
       Experiments("MNIST experiments)
-      .log_directory("./logs") # optional. if not given, tensorboard will not be used.
-      .add("Ghost batch norm with 2 splits")
+      .log_directory("./logs") # optional. if not given, tensorboard will not be used and checkpoints will not be created .add("Ghost batch norm with 2 splits")
          .model(MnistNet(use_ghost_batch_norm=True))
          .solver(ClassificationSolver)